 - this is very rare but if it happens usually happens at the junction of the vertical scar on the breast and the scar in the breast crease

-- As the breast uplift procedure does not replace the patient’s skin and breast tissue for new skin and breast tissue, it is to be expected that the breasts will droop with time (as happened before the procedure)
+- As the breast uplift procedure does not replace the patient’s skin and breast tissue for new skin and breast tissue, it is to be expected that the breasts will droop with time

 - Nipple sensitivity alterations